maiaiia/uni-lecture-notes/Sem II/OS/Caches.md

 - Associative - list of pages and their locations
 - Direct Map (like a hash map)
 	- cache location is page number % cache size
-	- advantage: fast
+	- advantage: fast and simple
 	- disadvantages
 		- [[collision|collisions]]
 		- threshing (when 2 caches have the same hash and are accessed alternatively)
-- Set-Allocative
+- Set-Associative
 	- A combination of both
 	- Use a modulo to find a set of caches and within that set, have an associative organisation